Code-Institute-Submissions/the_game/README.md

 I used stack overflow for reference on fliping the random images.

-WC3 Schools was always a place to go as a reference library.
+WC3 Schools was always a place to go as a reference library.  https://www.w3schools.com

+Tutors and Student Services at the Code Institute

 I like to express my gratitude to Brian Macharia for his support advice and understanding as my mentor with this project.
 Additioanl support was in place by student support who reasured me I have the skills in doing well despite my doubts at this